 100,000 employees in 1997 to 30,000 employees in 2004, over-valuated acquisitions and wrong managerial decision caused a company such as Nortel Networks to disappear.
 When you are on an immigrant visa, have a master of science from a French school not necessarily known by United States HR departments, and you are a woman, you feel vulnerable.
 Finding and keeping a job is hard enough; gender equality, salary increase, work/life balance, work recognition, etc., are not things you feel you can ask for.

 Getting an American education (my Harvard MBA) was the motivation that came as a result of painful and important lessons from this time in my career.
-Beyond being more "professionally resilient" to sudden changes in the economy, this decision born of the desire to "not be vulnerable" has become the most powerful motivational tool for me "to expand my career and even help others."
+Beyond being more professionally resilient to sudden changes in the economy, this decision born of the desire to not be vulnerable has become the most powerful motivational tool for me to expand my career and even help others.
 Developing useful skills for entrepreneurs helped me appreciate how to conduct business in the United States and meet wonderful people who I could learn from.

-BL: Can you tell us what it's like overseeing Egnyte's global marketing and coming up with strategies?
+: What's it like overseeing Egnyte's global marketing and coming up with strategies?

-IG: Every day I get to work with different people on different projects, and there is never a dull moment (even if once in a while it would be nice to have some rest.)
+: Every day I get to work with different people on different projects, and there is never a dull moment (even if once in a while it would be nice to have some rest.)

 It is rewarding to accomplish major projects like website redesign or big corporate events.
 I love seeing a project like Egnyte Protect, our new content governance solution, develop and launch.
 The chance to work with not only my team but also R&D, Sales, and other teams on a regular basis and being part of something bigger for Egnyte is exhilarating.